Celebration and Social Change at Rizal Park

 The Voices of the Most Vulnerable

-In the months leading up to October 17, members of the forum committee went to different communities and interviewed over 35 people with a lived experience of poverty on the theme, “Decent Work and Social Protection for All”.
-The interviews covered one of three topics: 4Ps (conditional cash grants); social pension; and job and social benefits.
-They also touched upon the importance of social protection to support the family’s education of the children.
+In the months leading up to October 17, members of the Forum Committee interviewed over 35 people with lived experience of poverty in various communities on the theme, “Decent Work and Social Protection for All”.
+The interviews covered one of three topics: 4Ps (conditional cash grants); social pension, and job and social benefits.
+They also touched upon the importance of social protection to support the education of the children.

-In the week leading up to Oct 17, a selection of testimonies was taken from the interviews and posted daily on Facebook with the campaign reaching out to an estimated 5000 people.
+In the week leading up to Oct 17, selected testimonies were posted daily on Facebook, reaching an estimated 5000 people.
 On the commemoration day, posters of the testimonies were hung up at Rizal Park, putting the experiences of those living in poverty at the heart of the commemoration.

 Some of the testimonies can be seen below here:

-O n stage, each of the five ATD community facilitators read a message from these testimonies.
-One of the main barriers to social protection that was highlighted in these messages was the issue of the birth certificate.
-Over five million people in the Philippines do not have a birth certificate and this leads to complications when trying to access social welfare benefits.
+On stage, each of the five ATD community facilitators read a passage from these testimonies.
+These messages highlighted the difficulty of obtaining a birth certificate, one of the main barriers to social protection.
+Over five million people in the Philippines do not have a birth certificate, and this leads to complications when trying to access social welfare benefits.

 A testimony from community member Ate Vivian highlighted this issue:

 One of the common social welfare programs frequently mentioned in these messages was 4Ps.
-4Ps is a conditional cash transfer program in the Philippines which provides funds to the poorest household to help improve their health, nutrition, and education of the children.
-The conditions include enrollment of the children into school which cannot be done without a birth certificate.
+4Ps is a conditional cash transfer program in the Philippines which provides funds to the poorest households to help members improve their health, nutrition, and assist with their children’s education.
+The conditions include school enrollment, which requires a birth certificate.

-Many also expressed the insufficiency of the funds provided by 4Ps particularly when they are needed for medical checkups, another one of the 4Ps conditions.
+Many people also voiced their concerns about the inadequacy of the funds provided by 4Ps, especially when they needed for medical checkups, which is another condition of 4Ps.
 A testimony from Ate Joan illustrated this:

-“I was told I could include [the baby] because [she] requires follow ups at the clinic.
+“I was told I could include [the baby] because [she] requires follow-ups at the clinic.
 I am not sure whether 4Ps monitors this.
 The payout remains inadequate.
 When we go for checkups, we pay on our own.
-I save money specifically for medications.
+I save money specifically on medications.
 That’s it.”

-Sana, a friend of ATD, gave a speech on the day echoing the sentiments of the messages from the community and emphasizing the important role 4Ps plays as a steppingstone to good education.
-At the same time, she called for the members of the government agencies present on the day to reflect on the concerns of the members of the community from their experiences with 4Ps.
+Sana, a friend of ATD, gave a speech echoing the sentiments of community messages and emphasized the important role 4Ps plays as a stepping stone to good education.
+At the same time, she called for the members of the government agencies present to reflect on the concerns of community members with their experiences of 4Ps.

-In response, a member of the Department of Social Welfare recognized the concern of the members of the community and emphasized the need for collaborative action between the government, private sector, and international organization to further alleviate the effects of poverty.
+In response, a member of the Department of Social Welfare recognized the concern of community members and emphasized the need for collaborative action between the government, private sector, and international organizations, to further alleviate the effects of poverty.

 Many members of the community strive to provide a good education for their children.
 This was addressed in the testimony by Kuya Mario who explained: